 - Maximum delay: Select to examine timing violations (slacks) obtained from maximum delay analysis.
-This is the default. - Minimum delay: Select to examine timing violations (slacks) obtained from minimum delayanalysis. - Select by: Worst Slack or Total Negative Slack to specify the slack criteria.
+This is the default. - Minimum delay: Select to examine timing violations (slacks) obtained from minimum delay analysis. - Select by: Worst Slack or Total Negative Slack to specify the slack criteria. - When Worst Slack (default) is selected, the largest amount of negative slack (or least amount of positive slack if all constraints are met) for each pass is identified, and the largest value of all passes determines the best pass.